 College Factual recognizes the best colleges and universities in its annual rankings.
 These rankings include categories for best overall colleges, best colleges for each major, best value schools, and much more.

-University of Arizona landed the #487 spot in College Factual's 2022 ranking of best overall colleges in the United States.
-The higher ed experts analyzed 2,576 colleges and universities across the nation to determine this ranking.
+University of Arizona landed the #164 spot in College Factual's 2023 ranking of best overall colleges in the United States.
+The higher ed experts analyzed 2,241 colleges and universities across the nation to determine this ranking.
+This puts it in the top 10% of all schools in the nation.
+This is an improvement over the previous year, when University of Arizona held the #487 spot on the Best Overall Colleges list.

 With a student to faculty ratio of 15 to 1, University of Arizona is about average in this regard as the nationwide rate is 15 to 1.
 While this does not translate directly to class size, it's a good indicator of how much time professors will have to spend with their students on a one-on-one basis.